shiyangm/shiyangm.github.io/index.md

 ### RESEARCH  INTEREST
 * **statistical genomics**
    - developing statistical and machine learning methods for the analysis of genetic data
-   - currently working on gene-based association tests for large-scale biobanks data
+   - current project: Integrative gene-based association tests with multiple knockoffs for quantitative and binary traits in UK Biobank
 * **clinical trials**
    - adaptive designs for clinical trials